 Retests.
-After each chapter test, a chapter retest deadline will be given.
-One retest is allowed without penalty for each chapter test if it is done by the specified chapter retest deadline.
-The better of the two test scores will count towards your grade.
-No retests will be given after the chapter retest deadline.
+After each unit exam, a unit retest deadline will be given.
+One retest is allowed without penalty for each unit exam if it is done by the specified unit retest deadline.
+The better of the two exam scores will count towards your grade.
+No retests will be given after the unit retest deadline.
 Retests are arranged by appointments with your instructor.